Some typical thoughts in the initial phase of limerence are:

 As the limerence starts fading, people start to see their partner’s flaws more often and more clearly.

 When you’re in the early stages of your limerence, you see your crush or partner as perfect.
 You idealize them, only see their good qualities, and even over-exaggerate their normal aspects.

 The final stage of limerence starts when the attachment begins to fade and the limerent person no longer sees their object of love as perfect.

 They may start noticing things that they didn’t before, such as annoying habits (like picking their noses) or personality traits that they find unattractive.

 There may be a decrease in interest toward the limerent object and a return to one’s regular daily routine.

-2. No longer feel the past level of intensity in emotions.
+4. You no longer feel the past level of intensity in emotions.